CoCoNut-UvA/coconut/docs/source/dsl_syntax.rst

     nodeset Expr {
         nodes = {Var, Cast} | Constant
-    }
+    };

 The {Var, Cast} statement is an inline set definition and the *Constant* is a reference to another defined nodeset.
 So, when an identifier is not enclosed with {} it is seen as a reference to another nodeset.
-It is also possible to use () to group set expressions and define the determination order.
+It is also possible to use () to group set expressions and define the evaluation order.

 Pass